 This program will repay up to $40,000 of qualified loans to lending institutions annually for a maximum of 3 years.
 Active Duty Obligation is 1 year-for-year receiving loan repayment with a minimum period of 2 years on Active Duty.
 Taxable income.

-All qualified Physical Therapists, Dieticians and Physician Assistant's who do not currently hold a commission as a Physical Therapists, Dieticians and Physician Assistant in any service may be eligible to receive a bonus.
+All qualified Physical Therapists, Dieticians and Physician Assistant's who do not currently hold a commission in any Uniformed Service or has 24 month break in service and no longer holds an appointment if a former Health Profession Officer (HPO) may be eligible to receive a bonus.
 Physician Assistants may opt for a three or four year obligation.
 Physical Therapists and Dietitians will incur a four year obligation.
 This incentive cannot combined with any other incentive.
 Physician Assistants interested in a three year obligation may be eligible for up to $37,500 or up to $60,000 for a four year obligation.
 Physical Therapists and Dieticians may be eligible for $30,000 for a four year obligation.

 Army Reserve Medical Specialist Corps Programs/Incentives